 In the event of no deal, the UK government has guaranteed to underwrite the EU funding for UK organisations participating in all approved Horizon 2020 projects or notified of the success of their bid.

 This funding guarantee has also been extended beyond the date of exit to enable UK organisations to continue to participate in Horizon 2020 programmes that are open to third country participation.

 However, in a no-deal scenario, UK organisations would not be eligible to participate in Horizon 2020 programmes such as the European Research Council, some of the Marie Skłodowska-Curie Actions and the SME Instrument, which are not open to third country participants.

 Current UK recipients of Horizon 2020 funding are invited to provide data about their projects on a portal managed by UK Research and Innovation (UKRI).
 The portal is designed to ensure that UKRI has the information about projects and participants in order to make guarantee payments if required.

 WEFO is the Managing Authority for the Ireland–Wales Co-operation programme.
 The UK Government Funding Guarantee was extended in July 2018 to provide further stability for UK organisations in a no-deal scenario.
 The Guarantee for ETC programmes, including Ireland-Wales, now covers the full 2014-2020 programme period.

 This means that grant funding to UK beneficiaries in respect of all projects approved on a competitive basis before the end of the programming period is now guaranteed.

-However, in the event of a no-deal scenario, the UK’s departure from the EU would mean UK organisations may be unable to access EU funding for ETC projects after exit day.
+However, in the event of a no-deal scenario, the UK’s departure from the EU would mean UK organisations may be unable to formally participate in ETC projects after exit day.

 The UK government will have to work with other parties such as the European Commission to ensure that continued participation for UK organisations in ETC programmes is possible and the UK can respond to new calls and continue to deliver projects.